-Communication is the key to the success of the Service Unit.
+Communication is the key to the success of the service unit.
 As lives become busier and technology advances, individual volunteers may have different preferred methods of communicating.
-Therefore, it becomes even more important that the volunteer manager of a SU keeps the lines of communication open.
+Therefore, it becomes even more important that the service unit manager keeps the lines of communication open.

-What does good communication look like in the SU?
+What does good communication look like in the service unit?